1979 Indianapolis 500: First half

 Rain fell the night before the race, and the weather forecast for race day was bleak.
 However, in the morning, the skies cleared, the track dried, and the race began on-time as scheduled.

 At the start, Al Unser Sr. swept from the outside of the front row, and led the field into turn one.
 Unser was driving Jim Hall's radical new Chaparral 2K chassis.
 He pulled out to a commanding lead, and proceeded to lead the first 24 laps.
-Heavy attrition early on saw seven cars out with mechanical problems by lap 22.
+Heavy attrition early on saw seven cars out with mechanical problems (Janet Guthrie the most notable) by lap 22.

-Cliff Hucul stalled on lap 28, bringing out the first caution during the first sequence of pit stops.
+Cliff Hucul stalled on lap 28, bringing out the first caution during the first sequence of pit stops, ushering in the modern era of caution flag/yellow light procedures.
 As the field went back to green, Al Unser again dominated.
 On lap 43, Wally Dallenbach lost a wheel down the backstretch, and had to precariously guide his car back to the pits on three wheels.
+The car was too heavily damaged to continue however.

 With Al Unser still dominating, the rest of the top five was Rick Mears, Bobby Unser, and Johnny Rutherford.

 Rutherford then headed to the pits with a broken gear.
 After lengthy repairs, he returned to the race.
 Leader Al Unser came in for a routine pit stop under the caution on lap 97.
 Moments later, he was back into the pits after it was reported that something may have been leaking or smoking from the back of the car.
 Still under the caution, after a quick consultation, Unser returned to the track.
 The green flag back came out with Bobby Unser now leading.